Soontao/cycle-import-check/README.md

 In javascript ES6 standard, people use `import` & `export` keyword in modules, but if js files cycle import each other, some exported objects will be `undefined` in runtime.

-The best practice is **one-way dependence**, and I wrote this tool to ensure no cycle-dependency in projects.
+The best practice is **one-way dependency**, and I wrote this tool to ensure no cycle-dependency in projects.

 ## Circular dependency sample project